Application deadline: Sun., 16.08.2020

-The selection procedure is organized in several stages.
-The 1st round is expected for the 09.04., 10.04. and 11.04.2018, the 2nd round for the 12.04.2018 and the 3rd round for the 13.04.2018.
-The definitive schedule of the several rounds will depend on the number of applications and can also be adapted at short notice during the multi-day entrance examination.
-You will be informed in good time about the exact date.
+* The selection process is organized in several stages.
+Round 1 and 2 take place on several dates.
+Each candidate will be assigned no more than one appointment for these rounds.
+For round 3 the candidates must be present for two days.
+The definitive allocation of the available days to the individual selection rounds will depend on the number of applications and can also be adapted at short notice during the multi-day admission test.
+You will be informed in good time about the exact date of your entry into the selection process!

 The entrance examination is in three sections.
 You will need to pass the preceding part before moving forward to the next section.
-The examination can take up to six days to complete.
+The examination can take up to four days to complete.

 Four independently practised role extracts of max. five minutes each must be prepared for the entrance examination.
 The candidate should demonstrate as varied roles as possible: A short monologue from ancient or classical theatre literature must be prepared together with a monologue from modern theatre literature from the start of the 20th century.
 You can also perform your own texts or texts from film sequences.
 For the third round, a short poem and a song (please bring sheet music if possible) must also be prepared.